 Additional Training Opportunities during Intern Classes

 As partial fulfillment of advanced training requirements, Denton County Master Gardener veterans may take one or two classes during intern training each year, as a refresher.
-First day, last day, field trips and the some individual classes are not included in this opportunity.
-The fee to attend each intern class is $10.
-Use the online registration form to sign up for 2017 Intern Classes.
+First day, last day, field trips and some individual classes are not included in this opportunity.
+Registration for these classes is available on this page before intern classes begin each year.